How To Install Docker Compose on Ubuntu 16.04

 The Docker community came up with a popular solution called Fig, which allowed you to use a single YAML file to orchestrate all your Docker containers and configurations.
 This became so popular that the Docker team decided to make Docker Compose based on the Fig source, which is now deprecated.
 Docker Compose makes it easier for users to orchestrate the processes of Docker containers, including starting up, shutting down, and setting up intra-container linking and volumes.

-In this tutorial, we'll show you how to install Docker Compose, a tool to help you manage multi-container applications.
+In this tutorial, we'll show you how to install the latest version of Docker Compose to help you manage multi-container applications.

 To follow this article, you will need an Ubuntu 16.04 server with the following: